 - Administrative Claims: For the purposes of the Liquidation Analysis, Administrative Claims include Claims for costs and expenses of administration of the Chapter 11 Cases, including Professional Fee Claims, U.S. Trustee Claims, Fees under section 503(b) of the Bankruptcy Code (including the Petitioning Creditors' section 503(b)(3)(A) claims [Docket Nos.
 265, 322], the 2022 Notes Trustee's section 503(b)(3)(A) claim [Docket No. 323], and New Agathonissos Finance's ("NAF") section 503(b)(3)(A) claim [Docket No. 324].
-The Liquidation Analysis concludes that Holders of Administrative Claims will likely be paid in full in a Chapter 7 liquidation. - Priority Claims: The Liquidation Analysis concludes that Holders of Priority Claims will likely be paid in full in a Chapter 7 liquidation. - Other Priority Claims: The Plan Proponents are not aware of any Other Priority Claims against the Debtors.
-Accordingly, the Liquidation Analysis concludes that, to the extent there are any Other Priority Claims, Holders of Other Priority Claims will likely be paid in full in a Chapter 7 liquidation.
+The Liquidation Analysis concludes that Holders of Administrative Claims are not likely to be paid in full in a Chapter 7 liquidation. - Priority Claims: The Liquidation Analysis concludes that Holders of Priority Claims are not likely to be paid in full in a Chapter 7 liquidation. - Other Priority Claims: The Plan Proponents are not aware of any Other Priority Claims against the Debtors.
+Accordingly, the Liquidation Analysis concludes that, to the extent there are any Other Priority Claims, Holders of Other Priority Claims are not likely to be paid in full in a Chapter 7 liquidation.

 - Secured Claims: The Plan Proponents are not aware of any Secured Claims against the Debtors other than the Claims filed by the Azure Claimants (as defined in the Disclosure Statement) [Proof of Claim Nos.
 9-1, 10-1, 11-1, 12-1] (the "Azure Guaranty Claims"), which are secured by certain collateral.
-In a Chapter 7 liquidation, the Liquidation Analysis concludes (i) Holders of Azure Guaranty Claims will receive their collateral in satisfaction of such Secured Claims and (ii) to the extent there are any Secured Claims other than the Azure Guaranty Claims, Holders of any such Secured Claims will likely be paid in full. - General Unsecured Claims: In a Chapter 7 liquidation, the Liquidation Analysis concludes that Holders of General Unsecured Claims would likely receive recoveries ranging from .5% and 3.3% in a Chapter 7 liquidation.
+In a Chapter 7 liquidation, the Liquidation Analysis concludes (i) Holders of Azure Guaranty Claims will receive their collateral in satisfaction of such Secured Claims and (ii) to the extent there are any Secured Claims other than the Azure Guaranty Claims, Holders of any such Secured Claims will likely be paid in full. - General Unsecured Claims: In a Chapter 7 liquidation, the Liquidation Analysis concludes that Holders of General Unsecured Claims would not receive any recovery in a Chapter 7 liquidation.